-When it comes to the great outdoors, there’s plenty of games that can be enjoyed by children of all ages, and in some instances, even the adults.
-As well as children being able to enjoy the excitement that a vast selection of outdoor games is able to deliver, there are also a number of other benefits associated with outdoor games.
+When it comes to the great outdoors, there’s plenty of games that can be enjoyed by children of all ages, and in some instances, even the parents!
+Playing outdoor games is a great way to get your kids out of the house.
+Besides all the fun they will have, there are also a ton of proven benefits associated with outdoor games.

-Playing outdoors ensures our children are getting the necessary amount of exercise, and helps develop muscles and coordination of children as a result.
-What’s more, engaging in outdoor games allows for the development of other important life skills, such as social interaction.
+Playing outdoors ensures our children are getting the necessary amount of exercise, and helps develop the muscles and coordination of children as a result.
+Best of all, engaging in outdoor games allows for the development of other important life skills, such as social interaction.

 In this regard, we look at some outdoor games that have become popular with children.
 Some games are more classic, while others have been introduced quite recently.

 Potato Sack Race